dimakura/reforma/docs/type.md

 ## Primitive types

 Primitive types are self-sufficient, and their definition doesn't require other types.
-Reforma supports the following primitive types:
+ReformaJS supports the following primitive types:

 - `string`
 - `integer`